-Distinguished Shareholders, Ladies and Gentlemen, On behalf of the Board of Directors, I am delighted to welcome you to the Annual General Meeting of your bank Agib Bank Ltd being held virtually due to circumstances beyond our control i.e. the Covid-19 pandemic.
-I have the honour of presenting the highlights of the bank's operating performance for the year ended December 31, 2020 as well as an overview of the major developments that impacted the international and domestic environments in which your bank operated in 2020.
+Distinguished Shareholders, Ladies and Gentlemen, On behalf of the Board of Directors, I am delighted to welcome you to the 22nd Annual General Meeting of your bank Agib Bank Ltd being held virtually once again due to the continuous fear against Covid-19.
+I have the honour of presenting the highlights of the bank's operating performance for the year ended December 31, 2021 as well as an overview of the major developments that impacted the international and domestic environments in which your bank operated in 2021.